jmandel/fhirpath.js/README.md

 ## FHIR Path

-To use it, "npm install fhirpath.js".
+To use it, `npm install fhirpath.js`.
 Then:

 ```js
    var fp = require('fhirpath.js')